heitor-sampaio/proffy-web/README.md

 <br/>

 ## Description
+This project is the result of a intense week of learning and coding.

+As a student in Rocketseat Bootcamp, I decided to take a break on the main course and focus in the NWL2, to build a basic fully functional fullstack project in one week.

-Proffy is a platform to connect students and teachers for private lessons in brazilian high school subjects.
+This project, named Proffy, is a platform to connect students and teachers for private lessons in brazilian high school subjects.

 "Proffy" is nickname to "Professor", wich is a brazilian word for teacher.

+Built with Typescript and ReactJs, this module is the web interface of the application and consumes an [API](https://github.com/heitor-sampaio/proffy-server), built in NodeJs, for data fetching.

 On it's current state, you can:
 - Offer new lessons as a teacher